gauthma/LaTeX/docs/README.md

 LaTeX compiling
 ---

 Compiling LaTeX files is not a simple matter.
 Here I will just describe the variables you can set in, and the command line options of, the script `CompileTeX.sh` (obviously, the non-bare version).
-First, the variables.
-We have already encountered `do_unabridged` (see above).
-There are also:
+First, the variables:

 - `do_bib`: if `true` (the default), when doing a big build (see below), also build the bibliography.

 - `do_idx`: if `true` (the default is `false`), when doing a big build, also build the index.

+- `do_unabridged`: we have already encountered this one above (see "Unabridged copy"); it enables the construction of a full version of the document, i.e., one where any `\includeonly` lines will be commented out.

 - `folders_to_be_rsyncd`: required if you store `\include`d `.tex` files in custom subdirectories.
 See the note on the structure of the build directory, below.